kubeshop/testkube/docs/testsuites-running.md

-Use following command to get test execution details:
+Use the following command to get test execution details:
 $ kubectl testkube testsuites execution 61e1136165e59a3183465125

-Use following command to get test execution details:
+Use the following command to get test execution details:
 $ kubectl testkube testsuites watch 61e1136165e59a3183465125
 ```